melissagraham-create/manage-vaccinations-in-schools-guidance/app/email-templates/consent-request-hpv.md

 ### How to respond

-{% from "inset-text/macro.njk" import insetText %}
-{{ insetText({
+> [!NOTE]
-  html: "It’s important to let us know whether you do or do not want your child to have the vaccination.
+> It’s important to let us know whether you do or do not want your child to have the vaccination.
 It will take less than 5 minutes to respond using the link below.
-You need to respond by ==consent deadline==."
-}) }}

 ==consent URL==